ywkawai/FE-Project/README.md

 ## Acknowledgements
 This project is supported by
-[Developing strategies coupling high-order dynamical core and physics processes considering future high-resolution atmospheric simulations](https://kaken.nii.ac.jp/ja/grant/KAKENHI-PROJECT-25K17471/)(MEXT KAKENHI Grant Number 25K17471), [the Transformaive Research Areas B: DNA Climate Science](https://dna-climate.org/) (MEXT KAKENHI Grant Number JP20H05731), [Moonshot Goal8 Realization of a society safe from the threat of extreme winds and rains by controlling and modifying the weather by 2050](https://www.jst.go.jp/moonshot/program/goal8/) ([Development of an atmospheric simulation model for probability estimation for local atmospheric phenomena](https://moonshot8-modeldev.riken.jp)), JICA and JST SATREPS (grant Number: JPMJSA2109), JST AIP Grant Number JPMJCR19U2, and the Foundation for Computational Science (FOCUS) Establishing Supercomputing Center of Excellence.
+[Developing strategies coupling for high-order dynamical core and physics processes considering future high-resolution atmospheric simulations](https://kaken.nii.ac.jp/ja/grant/KAKENHI-PROJECT-25K17471/)(MEXT KAKENHI Grant Number 25K17471), [the Transformative Research Areas B: DNA Climate Science](https://dna-climate.org/) (MEXT KAKENHI Grant Number JP20H05731), [Moonshot Goal 8: Realization of a society safe from the threat of extreme winds and rains by controlling and modifying the weather by 2050](https://www.jst.go.jp/moonshot/program/goal8/) ([Development of an atmospheric simulation model for probability estimation for local atmospheric phenomena](https://moonshot8-modeldev.riken.jp)), JICA and JST SATREPS (grant Number: JPMJSA2109), JST AIP Grant Number JPMJCR19U2, and the Foundation for Computational Science (FOCUS) Establishing Supercomputing Center of Excellence.
-The model development and validation experiments are performed using supercomputers (Oackbridge-CX and Wisteria) at the University of Tokyo and Fugaku at RIKEN (Project ID: ra000005, hp200271, hp230278).
+The model development and validation experiments are performed using supercomputers (Oakbridge-CX and Wisteria) at the University of Tokyo and Fugaku at RIKEN (Project IDs: ra000005, hp200271, hp230278).

 ## General references
 - Kawai, Y. and H. Tomita, 2025, Development of a high-order global dynamical core using the discontinuous Galerkin method for an atmospheric large-eddy simulation (LES) and proposal of test cases: SCALE-DG v0.8.0.
 Geosci.
 Model Dev., 18, 725-762.